Graston Technique in Indian Trail, NC: Breaking Down Scar Tissue for Lasting Relief

 Does It Hurt?

 Graston isn’t painless, especially during the first few sessions when adhesions are most significant.
-The discomfort is temporary and most people find it manageable.
-As scar tissue breaks down over multiple sessions, treatment becomes less uncomfortable.
+The discomfort is temporary and manageable for most people.
+As scar tissue breaks down over the course of treatment, sessions become less uncomfortable.

-Some soreness in the treated area for 24 to 48 hours after treatment is normal.
-This is your body’s healing response kicking in.
-Staying hydrated and moving gently helps minimize soreness.
+Some soreness in the treated area for 24 to 48 hours after treatment is normal – it’s your body’s healing response.
+Staying hydrated and moving gently helps minimize it.

 The Bruising Question